 - Confirm that you have a valid complaint.

 If you believe that a tour operator omitted a guaranteed part of your cruise’s excursion, verify that you’re correct before setting off on a refund mission.
+(See: My luggage went missing on the way to my cruise.
+I’m owed a refund, right?)
 Keep in mind, that if something is not listed in the summary of your adventure or on your contract, your refund mission is likely in vain.

 - Ask your travel advisor for assistance.